 - Earn a certificate from FIT/SUNY, a world renowned college of art and design, business and technology

-Facilitator and Instructor, FIT's Continuing & Professional Studies; Broadway, Film, and Television Wardrobe and Costume Construction
+Lead Instructor, FIT's Continuing & Professional Studies; Broadway, film, and television wardrobe and costume construction

 Joshua earned a BFA in Scenic Design with a Minor in Costume Design from Ball State University and an MFA in Costume Design and Technology from the University of Virginia.
 Upon completion of his graduate work, Joshua began working at the Radio City costume shop where he altered and constructed costumes for the annual performance of The Radio City Christmas Spectacular.
 While at Radio City, he worked on the specialty costumes worn by the Rockettes during a live television performance of ABC’s Dancing with the Stars.
 Joshua went on to work at The Metropolitan Opera Men’s Tailoring Department where he assisted in creating costumes for multiple productions for the 2008 season, and has worked on multiple Broadway productions, among them How to Succeed (Daniel Radcliff), Kinky Boots (Billy Porter), Shuffle Along (Billy Porter), two Encores productions, Finian’s Rainbow (Cheyenne Jackson), and The Wiz (Ashanti).
-He has also worked on two off-Broadway productions at SoHo Rep and Barrow Street Theatre, Wynn Las Vegas production of Le Reve - The Dream, three television shows including the latest live televised NBC production of Jesus Christ Superstar (John Legend and Sara Bareilles), two Broadway national tours (A Chorus Line and Beautiful, The Carole King Musical), the Australian production of Beautiful, The Carole King Musical and three Chicago theatre productions, including at Steppenwolf Theatre.
-During his career, Joshua has worked on multiple live television performances, including The Macy’s Thanksgiving Day Parade, The Today Show, America’s Got Talent and, most recently, A Capital Fourth 2019.
-Most notably, his costume work includes The Radio City Christmas Spectacular costume displayed at the 5th Avenue Swarovski store, as well as assisting in Billy Porter’s Wardrobe for his third album, Billy’s Back on Broadway (2014).
+He has also worked on two off-Broadway productions at SoHo Rep and Barrow Street Theatre, Wynn Las Vegas production of Le Reve - The Dream, three television shows including the 2017 live televised NBC production of Jesus Christ Superstar (John Legend and Sara Bareilles), the HBO miniseries The White House Plumbers, three Broadway national tours (A Chorus Line; Beautiful, The Carole King Musical; and Ain’t Too Proud), the Australian production of Beautiful, The Carole King Musical and three Chicago theater productions, including at Steppenwolf Theatre.
+During his career, Joshua has worked on multiple live television performances, including The Macy’s Thanksgiving Day Parade, The Today Show, America’s Got Talent and, A Capital Fourth 2018.
+Most notably, his costume work includes The Radio City Christmas Spectacular costume displayed at the 5th Avenue Swarovski store, as well as assisting in Billy Porter’s wardrobe for his third album, Billy’s Back on Broadway (2014).

-Instructor, FIT's Continuing & Professional Studies; Wardrobe Supervisor, Jersey Boys NWS
+Instructor, FIT's Continuing & Professional Studies; Broadway, film, and television wardrobe

 - Creation of industry-specific resume and cover letter